Between

 the Story You’re Living

-The aim is not to rewrite the past, but to relate to it more truthfully, so the future is not confined by it.
-New chapters are rarely written from scratch.
+New chapters rarely come from scratch.
 They emerge from understanding what has come before and discerning what no longer needs to be carried forward.

 How I Work